-Policy and Procedures

-for the
+Policy for the

 Development, Review, Revision and Archiving of University Policy

 Policy Statement:

 Georgia College formally archives, in a consistent format, university policies in the Policies, Procedures, and Practices Manual.
 Individuals engaged in developing, drafting, reviewing, revising, approving, implementing, distributing, archiving or maintaining university policies shall comply with the requirements outlined in this document.